Marvel: Ultimate Alliance: Plot

 The game begins with Doctor Doom and the Masters of Evil launching an attack on the S.H.I.E.L.D.
 Helicarrier U.N.N.
 Alpha.
 Nick Fury sends out a distress call to all available superheroes for assistance.
-Captain America, Spider-Man, Thor and Wolverine respond to the call.
+Captain America, Spider-Man, Thor, and Wolverine respond to the call.
 Along with the other heroes, they save the Helicarrier from the forces led by Scorpion, Bullseye, Winter Soldier, Radioactive Man, and Fin Fang Foom.
 In the wake of the attack, Nick Fury is given permission to start a task force to confront the Masters of Evil and Iron Man allows them to use Stark Tower as their headquarters.

 Fury asks the heroes to investigate an odd message received from Dum Dum Dugan on the Omega Base, a S.H.I.E.L.D. mobile research facility.
-The team defeats supervillains MODOK, Crimson Dynamo, and Mysterio as well as A.I.M.
-Agents and failed Super Soldier experiments to prevent the Omega Base from crashing into a dam and launching several gamma bombs.
+The team defeats supervillains MODOK, Crimson Dynamo, and Mysterio as well as A.I.M. agents and failed Super Soldier experiments to prevent the Omega Base from crashing into a dam and launching several gamma bombs.

 With their mission successful, the heroes travel to Atlantis, where the inhabitants are being mind-controlled by Attuma, who has usurped Namor from his throne.
 With the help of nano-technology that enables them to breathe and move freely underwater, the heroes fight the mind-controlled Atlanteans, destroy the towers which are guarded by Warlord Krang and Byrrah, rescue Namor, and defeat Attuma and Tiger Shark.
 After defeating Attuma, the heroes encounter Mandarin, who unleashes the Kraken, which the team defeats by toppling pillars on it.

 They then travel to the Valley of Spirits to confront Mandarin in his palace.
 After his defeat, he reveals that he attempted to take command of the Masters of Evil and, upon failing, left the group.
 He suggests that the Mandarin they saw in the catacombs was actually Loki, Thor's adoptive brother and the god of mischief.

 Upon returning to base, the team learns that Nightcrawler and Jean Grey have been kidnapped.
 Due to the involvement of mystical forces, Fury has the team relocated to the Sanctum Sanctorum, offered as a temporary headquarters by a grateful Doctor Strange, who they rescued in the Valley of Spirits.
-Professor X tracks Nightcrawler to Castle Doom, but upon trying to transport the heroes there they are sent to Murderworld by a spell from Baron Mordo.
-After defeating a mind-controlled Jean Grey, Rhino, and Shocker, the heroes battle a large mech, piloted by Arcade.
+Professor X tracks Nightcrawler to Castle Doom, but upon trying to transport the heroes there they are sent to Murderworld by Baron Mordo.
+After defeating a mind-controlled Jean, Rhino, and Shocker, the heroes battle a large mech, piloted by Arcade.